 Symbolism of the Color Red:

 Aside from offering visual pleasures, colors are associated with complex cultural meanings.
 They can be symbolic.
 On the most fundamental level, however, red has a highly visceral connotation.
 After all, our blood is red.
 It should come as no surprise that red is associated with primal energy: heat, fire and anger.
 Its intensity makes it the international color for “Stop” (even though the eye perceives yellow more rapidly).
-Ironically, a red light district may mean “come hither.”
+Ironically, a red light district actually means “come hither.”

 Roses need not be confined though to one day a year.
 Below are rose petals scattered with chamomile on a street for a Mexican Easter procession.
 (Although I didn’t stoop down to “smell the roses”, the scent of chamomile filled the air.)